MiddleZwei/Flask-REST-API/README.md

 The secret key may be whatever you wish.

-The most problems I had during this stage, for further questions refer to the official documentation.
+A lot of problems I had during this stage, for further solutions for your specific cases refer to the official documentation.

 Windows
 ```